The simplified Bardina equations on two-dimensional closed manifolds: Inertial manifold

-For t sufficiently large, $v(t)$ enters a ball in $H$ with radius $\rho$, hence equations \eqref{Bardina} and \eqref{PreEq} have the same asymptotic behaviors in time, and the same dynamics in the neighborhood of the global attractor.
-Furthermore \eqref{PreEq} also possesses an absorbing invariant ball in $H$, indeed take the scalar product of \eqref{PreEq} and $v$, one has
+For $t$ sufficiently large, $v(t)$ enters a ball in $H$ with radius $\rho$, this leads to the fact that Equations \eqref{Bardina} and \eqref{PreEq} have the same asymptotic behaviors in time, and the same dynamics in the neighborhood of the global attractor.
+Furthermore \eqref{PreEq} has also an absorbing invariant ball in $H$.
+Indeed take the scalar product of \eqref{PreEq} with $v$, then for $|v|\geqslant 2\rho$ we have

-It follows that, if $|v_0| > 2\rho$, the orbit of the solution to \eqref{PreEq} will converge exponentially to the ball of radius $2\rho$ in $H$, while if $|v_0| \leq 2\rho$, the solution does not leave this ball.
-On the other hand, the function $F(v)= \theta_\rho(|v|)R(v)$ is globall Lipschitz from $H$ to $H$ due to the locally Lipschitz of $R(v)$.
-As a direct consequence, equation \eqref{PreEq} possesses the strong squeezing property (see \cite{Te1988}).
+since $\theta_\rho(|v|) = 0$ for $|v|\geqslant 2\rho$.
+It follows that, if $|v_0| > 2\rho$, the orbit of the solution to \eqref{PreEq} will converge exponentially to the ball of radius $2\rho$ in $H$, while if $|v_0| \leq 2\rho$, the solution does not leave this ball. \begin{theorem} The prepared equation \eqref{PreEq} of the simplified Bardina equation has an $n$-dimensional inertial manifold $\mathcal{M}$ in $H$.
+Furthermore, the inertial manifold $\mathcal{M}$ has the exponential tracking property (so called normally hyperbolic inertial manifold), i.e: for any $v_0 \in H$, there exists $\phi_0 \in \mathcal{M}$ such that